RikuM/Portfolio/README.md

 ---

 ### 🔹 DriftVision
-- Developed a computer vision system to analyze vehicle motion and detect drifting behavior
+- Developed a computer vision system to detect and track drift cars
-- Processed video data to extract movement patterns and classify driving events
+- Processed video data to extract the leader, chaser, and the drift 'Zones'
-- Built a pipeline for real-time or recorded footage analysis
+- The system measures how they interact with predefined drift zones.
-- **Tools:** Python, OpenCV
+- **Tools:** Python, Ultralytics YOLO, Roboflow

 👉 [DriftVision - Hugging Face](https://huggingface.co/cvtechniques/DriftVision)